openhab/openhab-docs/configuration/items.md

 One can also link an Item with a Channel using the `.items` file.
 To discover the Channel ID to link to an Item browse to that Thing in PaperUI.
-All of the channels that Thing support appear at the bottom of the Thing's page.
+All of the Channels that Thing support appear at the bottom of the Thing's page.

-Linking an Item to a channel is of the form:
+Linking an Item to a Channel is of the form:

 ```xtend
 { channel="channel id" }